The COVID-19 pandemic accelerated multiple changes for healthcare professionals, and a few years later, these developments look set to stay.

-1. Update your website
+1. Update Your Website

-Include a service page
+Include a Service Page

-Include a link on each page
+Include a Link on Each Page

-Make sure your message is crystal clear – you could include a link on each page with the text “telemedicine services available” that takes the user through to a page describing your Telehealth services.
+Make sure your message is crystal clear – you could include a link on each page with the text “Telehealth services available” that takes the user to a page describing your offerings.

-Don’t forget to update your homepage with a message that describes your virtual health services.
+Remember to update your homepage with a message that describes your virtual health services.

-The more detail you offer, the more comfortable your clients will feel with the idea of accessing your services online.
+The more detail you include, the more comfortable clients will feel with the idea of accessing your services online.